• Skip to primary navigation

 Instructions

 • Clean the wild garlic leaves thoroughly.
 Keep 4-5 large ones for garnishing.
-Roughly chop the rest of them.
+Roughly chop the rest.
 Set aside.

-• Peel and cube the potatoes, set aside.
-Finely chop the onion, set aside.
+• Peel and cube the potatoes and set them aside.
+Finely chop the onion and set it aside.

-• Heat the oil/butter in a pot.
+• Cook onions: Heat the oil in a pot.
 Cook the onions until translucent, 2-3 minutes, while stirring often.

-• Add the cream, stir well and reheat gently.
+• Blend: Add the cream and blend the soup.
 Adjust the taste with salt and pepper.
 Garnish with the remaining and finely chopped wild garlic leaves.

 Notes

-For a vegan version, make the soup with oil, vegetable broth and vegan cream (like soy cream).
+For a vegan version, make the soup with oil, vegetable broth, and vegan cream (like oat or soy cream).

 Nutrition